afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/REQUEST_LIFECYCLE_PERMISIONS_ROUTES.md

 ## Summary

-The DepLLC CRM implements a **comprehensive, multi-layered security system** that protects every aspect of the application:
+The Digi Era Pro CRM implements a **comprehensive, multi-layered security system** that protects every aspect of the application:

 1. **Authentication** via NextAuth.js with secure sessions
 2. **Dynamic Permissions** with granular resource+action control